Haru1O1/Haru1O1.github.io/_posts/2025-01-17-Learning_HTML_Day7_8.md

         Name  : @(root domain)
         Value : v=DKIM1; p=MIGfMA0GCSqGSIb...
 - Database
-    - Allows for quick and easy storage of data and the abilitiy to move, edit, and delete said data
+    - Allows for quick and easy storage of data and the ability to move, edit, and delete said data
-    - For example for users the information that need to be stored is their login information
+    - For example for users, the information that needs to be stored in their login information
         - Such as email, username, password, etc
-    - Or if it is a website that for social interactions the comments and posts need to be also stored
+    - Or if it is a website for social interactions the comments and posts need to be also stored
-    - Connection stream , API key, lets anyone with the key do anything on the database
+    - Connection stream, API key, lets anyone with the key do anything on the database
     - The connection should be done serverside the client should not be able to connect to the database directly
     - SQL (structured query language)
         - structured